 AA: we have to be prepared to die a thousand deaths before our quest is complete

-Terezi later explains the Trolls' legendary psychopomp, a frightening, inescapable skull-faced demon with a "foxy red-clothed handmaiden" doing his bidding.
+- Terezi later explains the Trolls' legendary psychopomp, a frightening, inescapable skull-faced demon with a "super foxy handmaiden" doing his bidding.
 This is a pretty obvious reference to Lord English and the Demoness (aka "The Handmaid").
 Dave then points out that psychopomps are a very common mythological theme, and you can expect pretty much every culture to have one.

 - In The Red Star, two beings appear to Marcus: one who revolts his instincts and is dark, and one who disputes for his soul is bright.